- Energy-efficient living

 - Petrol trimmers are powerful and well suited to heavy work and larger gardens.
 Loud and heavy, they produce more pollution than electric options but aren't limited by or cord or battery life.
 Choose a four-stroke model over the more polluting two-stroke version.

-Chainsaws, drills and sanders certainly make light work of DIY tasks and outdoor maintenance, however the power to run them adds to energy costs and pollution.
+Chainsaws, drills and sanders certainly make light work of DIY tasks and outdoor maintenance, however the power to run them adds to your energy costs and pollution.
 Household power tools can help you with drilling, cutting, shaping, sanding, grinding, polishing, painting and are either stationary (fixed to a bench or floor) or portable.
 They are generally powered by an electric motor, battery, petrol engine, although some tools are powered by an air compressor.

 - Consider your needs.
 Rather than buying multiple tools for various jobs, minimise your spending and environmental impact by choosing a multi-purpose tool.
 Consider if a hand tool may also do the job.